fastrgv/CoTerminalApps/README.md

 Open a commandline terminal, and cd to the game directory.

-Ensure your keyboard has a short key-delay and fast repeat.
+Arcade games require your keyboard to have a short key-delay and fast repeat rate.

 Minimize the size of your terminal window: